 People round here still talk of the Cod Wars with Iceland in the 1970s as the tipping point that punctured Grimsby's proud role as one of the major European fishing ports.
 After skirmishes off the coast of Iceland over the amount of cod that boats from the UK were catching, a 13- then a 50-mile limit was imposed around Icelandic waters.
-By the mid-80s, the number of fishermen working out of Grimsby was a sixth of what it was at its height.
-Yet in the mid 90s, Grimsby was still the centre of a fish finger market worth £293million and which sent out 952million orange sticks a year – back then, 27 percent of the total catch landed by British fleets ended up in a fish finger.
+By the mid 80s, the number of fishermen working out of Grimsby was a sixth of what it was at its height.
+Yet in the mid 90s, Grimsby was still the center of a fish finger market worth £293 million ($429 million) and which sent out 952 million orange sticks a year—back then, 27 percent of the total catch landed by British fleets ended up in a fish finger.
 The Birds Eye factory left in 2005 and the factory was burned to the ground by arsonists in 2007.
 The fish finger has since declined but it is still reckoned that three quarters of the fish eaten in the UK is processed in Grimsby.

 Youngs in particular still thrives.
 It sponsors Cleethorpes's carnival which even features people dressed up as fish fingers in a nod to its processed fish heritage.
 But much of the work places like this offers is via agencies.
 I talk to Liam, a mate who's from Grimsby but now lives in London.
 He can't remember which of the food factories he worked at every time he needed 50 quid, but he knows he hated it.
 And this is the thing.
 So much rhetoric today is about how the feckless English are too lazy or too superior to take the work that is offered to them.
 But what if it is simply the case that it's too mind-numbing and badly paid to be considered.
 Liam felt he couldn't fit within the narrow "village-like" parameters of what Grimsby expected of him.
 He had to travel out of town to get the records he wanted.
 In the end he, like many, chose the opportunity, the anonymity, of London.